Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Discussion

 \section{Discussion}

-This work establishes a precise topological framework for understanding the testability of statistical hypotheses under the constraint of finite-precision measurements.
-Our results reveal that the feasibility of constructing consistent tests with controlled error --- particularly in nonparametric settings --- can be characterized entirely in terms of the topological properties ($F_\sigma$, closed, clopen, or disjoint closures) of the null and alternative hyptheses in the weak topology on the space of probability measures.
-An important implication is the non-testability of conditional independence hypotheses in general: because both the null and alternative hypotheses are dense and their union is a Polish space, no consistent FP-test exists without additional assumptions.
-This generalizes and strengthens prior results in the literature, and underscores that conditional independence --- while foundational in causal inference and graphical models --- is not a testable property without smoothness or structural constraints.
-By imposing a Lipschitz continuity assumption on the conditional distributions, we recover testability.
-We show that Lipschitz conditions ensure closedness in the weak topology, enabling the construction of tests with uniform error control under $H_0$.
-This yields sufficient conditions under which conditional independence becomes statistically testable.
-In particular, we prove that this regularity assumption of having Lipschitz conditional distributions is itself testable, allowing for a recursive framework for assessing the testability of higher-order statistical claims.
+This work establishes a topological framework for understanding the testability of statistical hypotheses under the constraint of finite-precision measurements.
+Our results reveal that the feasibility of constructing consistent tests with various types of error control can be characterized entirely in terms of the topological properties ($F_\sigma$, closed, clopen, or metric separation) of the null and alternative hypotheses in the weak topology on the space of probability measures.
+An important implication is the non-testability of conditional independence hypotheses in general: because both the null and alternative hypotheses are dense and their union is a Baire space, no consistent FP-test exists without additional assumptions.
+This generalizes and strengthens prior results in the literature, and underscores that conditional independence --- while foundational in causal inference and graphical models --- is not a testable property without regularity conditions.
+By imposing a shared modulus-of-continuity assumption on the conditional distributions, we recover testability: we show that this assumption ensures closedness in the weak topology, enabling the construction of tests with uniform error control under $H_0$.
+This yields sufficient conditions --- including Lipschitz, Hölder, and log-Hölder regularity classes as special cases --- under which conditional independence becomes statistically testable.
+In particular, we prove that the regularity assumption itself is testable.